ASCIA HAE Position Paper

 It is with a mix of apprehension and excitement that parents send their child off to school.
 For parents of children with HAE, there are added concerns about how to approach their child’s school.
 On this page, you’ll find some materials to help you and the school work together.
 These are provided only as a general guide, and need to be personalised to reflect your child’s age, needs and situation.

-The specific steps for managing your child’s HAE at school should be written up in your child’s HAE Action Plan(link is external).
+The specific steps for managing your child’s HAE at school should be written up in your child’s HAE Management Plan(link is external).
 The Action Plan should be distributed to every school official who may care for your child.
 It’s important to have a meeting with the child’s teachers and other school officials to explain your HAE action plan, including your child’s triggers, their severity of HAE, common symptoms and effective treatment procedures.

 The school should have a clear understanding of when to call 000 (111 in NZ) You should make sure that your child’s HAE action plan includes your doctor’s phone number, your preferred hospital, as well as contact numbers for you, other guardians, and a trusted friend.

 The first day of school is a very emotional and busy day for students, teachers and parents.
 We recommend you create a pack containing this information so that teachers can read it at their leisure.
 It may be prudent to drop the information in to the school prior to the student’s return.
 It would be beneficial to present the information in an attractive sleeve or folder, and to include only enough information so the teacher can quickly review it.